20,99 €

 Autorenporträt

-Donald Nijboer is a freelance writer who lives in Toronto, Canada.
-He teaches courses in radio broadcasting at Humber College of Technology and Advanced Learning.
-His four books, Cockpit: An Illustrated History of World War II Aircraft Interiors, Gunner: An Illustrated History of World War II Aircraft Turrets and Gun Positions, Cockpits of the Cold War and Graphic War - The Secret Aviation Drawings and Illustrations of World War Two have been published by the Boston Mills Press.
+Donald Nijboer lives in Toronto, Canada and has written about World War II aviation for Osprey since 2009.
+His books include Cockpit: An Illustrated History of World War II Aircraft Interiors, Gunner: An Illustrated History of World War II Aircraft Turrets and Gun Positions, Cockpits of the Cold War and Graphic War - The Secret Aviation Drawings and Illustrations of World War Two, published by the Boston Mills Press.
 He has also written articles for Flight Journal, Aviation History and Aeroplane Monthly.
-Based in Mansfield, Nottinghamshire, Chris Davey has illustrated more than 20 titles for Osprey's Aircraft of the Aces, Combat Aircraft and Aviation Elite Units series since 1994.
-He is one of the last traditional airbrush artists in the business and has become Osprey's artist of choice for both USAAF fighters and RAF subject matter, proving his undoubted skill when dealing with large aircraft subjects such as the Halifax and Sunderland.